rescript-lang/rescript-compiler/syntax/README.md

   (* if you want to target the printer use: let mode = Parser.Default in*) Parser.make ~mode src filename

-let structure = NapkinscriptParser.parseImplementation p
+let structure = ResParser.parseImplementation p
-let signature = NapkinscriptParser.parseInterface p
+let signature = ResParser.parseInterface p

 let () = match p.Parser.diagnostics with
 | [] -> () (* no problems *)